-Adult Book Club Discussion: The Book of Joy
+Adult Book Club Discussion: "Horse" by Geraldine Brooks

-Please join us for the next meeting of our Adult Book Club scheduled for Tuesday, February 13 at 1:00 p.m.
-We will be discussing "The Book of Joy" by His Holiness the Dalai Lama and Archbishop Desmond Tutu.
+Please join us for the next meeting of our Adult Book Club scheduled for Tuesday, April 11, at 1:00 p.m.
+We will be discussing the book"Horse" by Geraldine Brooks.

 Copies of the book are available at the Library.
 Please contact the Library for meeting location.